 The Social Research Center conducted a survey among 1,073 respondents.

 The Social Research Center conducted a telephone survey among 1,073 respondents on several topics, from June 25 till July 5 in 2021.
-The confidence interval was 95.0%; the margin of error was 3%.
+The confidence interval of the reserach was 95.0%, while the margin of error represented 3%.

-The questions of the survey involve three areas:
+The questions of the survey encompassed the three areas:

 - Current socio-economic situation and expectations